 The information in this report will assist you in meeting the needs of the person you care for while attending to your own.
 The first chapter focuses on ways to organize and accomplish daily tasks.
 The chapters that follow describe financial, legal, and medical information that’s vital to caregivers, as well as a special section devoted to caring for yourself as you navigate caregiving challenges.
 Throughout the report, you’ll also find plenty of resources and tips designed to improve your loved one’s life as well as your own.

-Prepared by the editors of Harvard Health Publications in consultation with Anne Fabiny, M.D., Chief of Geriatrics at the Cambridge Health Alliance and Assistant Professor of Medicine at Harvard Medical School, and Suzanne Modigliani, L.I.C.S.W., C.M.C., Geriatric Care Manager, Brookline, MA.
+Prepared by the editors of Harvard Health Publishing in consultation with Anne Fabiny, M.D., Chief of Geriatrics at the Cambridge Health Alliance and Assistant Professor of Medicine at Harvard Medical School, and Suzanne Modigliani, L.I.C.S.W., C.M.C., Geriatric Care Manager, Brookline, MA.
 49 pages.
-(2012)
+(2015)

 - Handling daily tasks and common problems

 - Personal hygiene